 Electrical Thermal Imaging in Auckland

-Infrared thermography inspections for switchboards, control panels and MCCs — identify hotspots, reduce fire risk and prioritise maintenance.
+Infrared inspections of switchboards, control panels, cabling, and equipment to reduce fire risk and support preventative maintenance

 Each year, electrical faults and equipment failures contribute to hundreds of fires across New Zealand.
-Thermal imaging inspections can spot abnormal heat build-up and other developing issues that may not be obvious during a visual inspection, so you can plan targeted corrective action early.
+A thermal imaging inspection can quickly spot abnormal heat build-up and other developing faults that may not be obvious during a visual inspection, so you can plan targeted corrective action early.

-Thermal imaging works by measuring surface temperatures while your equipment is operating, allowing quick scanning of switchboards, distribution boards, MCCs, cabling, and critical connections for abnormal heat patterns.
-Findings are documented with thermal and visual images, clear priority ratings, and practical recommendations — so your maintenance team can focus on the highest-risk issues first and plan repairs with minimal disruption.
+Thermal imaging works by measuring surface temperatures in real-time while your equipment is operating.
+Findings are documented with thermal and visual images, clear priority ratings, and practical recommendations - so you can focus on the highest-risk issues first and plan repairs with minimal disruption.

 Inspections are non-invasive and can often be completed with no disruption.